20 Epic Road Trips That Show You the Real Australia

 Image credit: Getty Images/iStockphoto

-Great Eastern Drive, Tasmania
+Great Eastern Drive, Tas

-5/21The east coast of Tassie takes in the dramatic Bay of Fires coastline, where yours will be the only footprints in the sand at a plethora of secluded beaches.
-Stop at St Helen’s wharf for the freshest fish and chips of your life, paired with a drop from one of the area’s cool-climate wineries.
+5/21The north-east coast of Tassie takes in the dramatic Bay of Fires coastline, where yours will be the only footprints in the sand at a plethora of secluded beaches.
+Stop at St Helen’s Wharf for the freshest fish and chips of your life, paired with a drop from one of the area’s cool-climate wineries.
 For a grand finale, swerve off the highway to Wineglass Bay and take a suite at luxurious Saffire Freycinet.

 Image credit: Getty Images/iStockphoto